nullscreen/uncsv/README.md

 - `:expand_headers`: Default `false`.
 If set to `true`, blank header row cells will assume the header of the row to their left.
 This is useful for heirarchical headers where not all the header cells are filled in.
+If set to an array of header indexes, only the specified headers will be expanded.
 - `:header_rows`: Default `[]`.
 Can be set to either a single row index or an array of row indexes.
 For example, it could be set to `0` to indicate a header in the first row.
 If set to an array of indexes (`[1,2]`), the header